Home > Green Initiatives

 - Service areas have motion sensors that turn off lighting when the vicinity is not occupied

 - Ninety-two percent of the building's lighting is compact fluorescent or LED, saving electricity and cutting greenhouse gas emissions

 - Ventilation fans have Variable Frequency Drives installed

 - The Nikko replaced its HVAC units with two 280-ton Daikon Magnitude chillers , operating on sustainable R-134a refridgerant, and the frictionless magnetic-bearing compressors are much more energy efficient.
 Daikon Nikko Case Study

 - Hotel colleagues dedicate more than 1,000 hours annually to assisting the local community including volunteering at Glide Memorial Church, The Salvation Army, Florence Crittenton Services, and Adopt-A-Family.

 - We have a relationship with the RenoVos organization, in pursuit of the hotel attaining zero total waste: http://www.renovos.com

 - We meet quarterly with the Hotel Non Profit Collaborative and the Tenderloin Neighborhood Development Corporation (TNDC) which works with San Francisco Hotels to recycle old furniture, carpeting, supplies, etc.

-- We were awarded the Community Service Award by the California Hotel Lodging Association, and the Community Spirit Award by the Hotel Council of San Francisco.
+- Awarded the Community Service Award by the California Hotel Lodging Association, and Community Spirit Award by the Hotel Council of San Francisco.